datalens-tech/datalens/README.md

 #### Where does DataLens store it's metadata?

-We use the `metadata` folder to store PostgreSQL data.
-If you want to start over, you can delete this folder: it will be recreated with demo objects on the next start of the `datalens-us` container.
+We use the `db-postgres` docker volume to store PostgreSQL data.
+If you want to start over, you can delete this volume: it will be recreated with demo objects on the next start of the `datalens` compose.

 #### I use the `METADATA_POSTGRES_DSN_LIST` param for external metadata database and the app doesn't start.
 What could be the reason?